GroupLang/Gibbard/README.md

 Now you can go an setup your bot & group in telegram!.

-# Migration
+# Migration to Guidance
-We are currently migrating the hosting to [Modal](https://modal.com/) and replacing LangChain with [Guidance](https://github.com/microsoft/guidance).
+replacing LangChain with [Guidance](https://github.com/microsoft/guidance).
 The main reasons are the following:

 1. Although LangChain is nice to get started quickly, it is not [well suited](https://github.com/hwchase17/langchain/issues/1364#issuecomment-1560895510) for a serverless framework.
 Also due to its extremely nested design it is not easy to keep an intuitive overview of the prompts and parsers used by each agent.
 [Guidance](https://github.com/microsoft/guidance) solves this by representing programs as simple strings which allows to see all prompts at once.
-2. Modal is built explicitly for ML applications in mind, is very easy to setup and manage compared to AWS Lambda, and offersthe same instant feedback loop you have when you develop locally.
 3. [Guidance](https://github.com/microsoft/guidance)'s [token healing](https://github.com/microsoft/guidance/blob/main/notebooks/art_of_prompt_design/prompt_boundaries_and_token_healing.ipynb) automatically deals with the uninteded consequences of greedy tokenizations used by most language models.

-The migration process is taking place in the [switch_to_guidance](https://github.com/Sam1320/GroupLang/tree/switch_to_guidance) branch.

 # Next Steps
 - [x] Handle urls of repositories to load information in the knowledge base.